Singapore stresses commitment to uphold WTO rules

-WASHINGTON - Singapore is committed to working with like-minded partners to strengthen the World Trade Organisation (WTO), the Ministry of Trade and Industry (MTI) said in a statement on Wednesday (Sept 18).
+Singapore is committed to working with like-minded partners to strengthen the World Trade Organisation (WTO), the Ministry of Trade and Industry (MTI) said in a statement yesterday.

 It also stressed that Singapore has not sought special and differential treatment in WTO negotiations, and will not seek such treatment in future talks.